Name.com

 Name.com is an ICANN accredited domain name registrar and web hosting company based in Denver, Colorado.
+Since the company was founded in 2003, it has since grown to become one of the leading domain registrars in the world, offering close to 600 Top Level Domains.
+On its website, Name.com offers a wide range of products and services to help individuals and businesses build and maintain a successful online presence.
 The company sells DNS domains, web hosting, email services, SSL certificates, and other website products.

 History

 Name.com was founded in 2003, by Bill Mushkin.
 Mushkin bought the company Spot Domain LLC (Domainsite.com) in 2002.
-There are multiple registrars NAME.COM LLC uses for reselling: domainsite.com, name.com, name.net, sunmounta.in, alohanic.com, briarwoodtechnologies.com, domainregservices.com.
+There are multiple registrars NAME.COM LLC uses for reselling: domainsite.com, name.com, name.net, sunmounta.in, alohanic.com, briarwoodtechnologies.com, and domainregservices.com.

 Acquisitions

 On January 7, 2013, it was announced that Name.com was acquired by Demand Media.
 According to 10K reports from Demand Media the company paid $18 million to acquire Name.com.

-Rightside Group, a spin off company from Demand Media, became the parent company of Name.com in August 2014.
+Rightside Group, a spin-off company from Demand Media, became the parent company of Name.com in August 2014.
 Rightside also owned domain aftermarket service NameJet and domain registrar eNom, as well as operating a domain registry with 40 nTLDs.
 Rightside stock was publicly traded under the stock ticker NAME, inspired by their ownership of Name.com.
 On June 13, 2017, Rightside was acquired by Donuts Inc. in a transaction valued at $213 million.
 In a Merger Agreement approved unanimously by Rightside's Board of Directors, all of Rightside's assets, including Name.com, became part of Donuts Inc.

+On June 22, 2022 Donuts Inc rebranded to become Identity Digital.